sprluminal/sprluminal/README.md

 # Hi I'm sprluminal

-A self-considered polymath.
+A self-deemed jack of all trades.
 I mainly enjoy discussing and learning about music, computers, physics and philosophy

 I’m mainly learning Python and shell scripting.
 Most of what I make is in Python, shell, or HTML, with a little bit of Git on the side